Library: Policy

 (f) Notifications.
 The program complies with the notification requirements in this subsection.

-(1) The program notifies Licensing on the next OKDHS business day of:
+(1) The program notifies Licensing on the next OKDHS-business day of:

 (A) temporary or permanent program closure;

-(B) executive director change;
+(B) executive or program director change;

 (C) liability insurance coverage changes;